 - The UE codec requirements for video as specified in TS 26.114 [20], if video is supported.

 Transcoding free operation to UEs implementing IMS-based codecs and media capabilities as defined in TS 26.114 [20] should be supported.
-If supported, a terminal shall implement the UE codec and media handling requirements as specified in TS 26.114 [20].
+If supported, for minimum service interoperability, a terminal shall implement the UE codec and media handling requirements as specified in TS 26.114 [20].

-Editor’s note: The bracketed text is not agreed and needs to be revised for language.

 Annex A (informative): RTC client in terminal